ICJ’s Action Plan to Promote to Racial Justice

 Internal Procedural Justice Assessment

-The Commission will create an Ad Hoc Committee on Racial Justice to analyze data regarding ICJ operations, as well as ICJ Rules, policies, and resources.
+The Commission created an Ad Hoc Committee on Racial Justice to analyze data regarding ICJ operations, as well as ICJ Rules, policies, and resources.
 Comprised of ICJ personnel from throughout the U.S, the Committee will make specific recommendations for change to the Commission.
-If you would like to serve on this Committee, please submit this interest form.
-The deadline for volunteering is July 8, 2020.

 Internal Leadership Development Focused on Racial Justice